 How Can Your Winchester Chiropractor Help?

 We hope that our checklist on preventing gardening injuries will prove helpful.
 In addition, your Winchester Chiropractor, Max Atkinson advises that if you are finding a particular activity in the garden such as digging, weeding, sawing, etc, is leaving you in pain, he can provide advice on ergonomics or a slightly different way of doing the job that could help you to remain pain-free.
-So, if you are suffering from joint pains, muscle spasms or lumbago that is preventing you from getting on with jobs in your garden or you need advice, call Bradford House Chiropractic Clinic for an appointment on 01962 861188.
+So, if you are suffering from joint pains, muscle spasms or lumbago that is preventing you from getting on with jobs in your garden or you need advice, call Bradford House Chiropractic & Wellness Centre for an appointment on 01962 861188.